-A group of 10 educators, representing four middle and six high schools in the School District of Philadelphia, are building on their work from the previous year with new staff members at Heights Philadelphia.
-The study group meets monthly via Zoom.
+Representing four middle and six high schools in the School District of Philadelphia, a group of 10 educators meet monthly via Zoom to build on their work from the previous year with new staff members at Heights Philadelphia.
 During one meeting, members watched M.K.
 Asante Jr. deliver his poem, “Two Sets of Notes” and shared their reactions.

 Carolina Montes, college access advisor, connected with the lines: